favalos06/10-Object-Oriented-Programming-Team-Profile-Generator/README.md

 ISC

 ## How to Contribute
-not accepting contributions, but can contact me with any questions.
+Not accepting contributions, but can contact me with any questions.

 ## Tests